 How do you compare it to the previous album?
 What’s the biggest difference between The Weight Of The World and the new one?

-That’s one of the things we had to ask, because after the first album and tour, that was one of the things we heard.
-He was really sounding like David Wayne, and now he’s having more his own style.
-Was it some kind of pressure for him on the road to join Metal Church ?
+That’s one of the things we had to ask because, after the first album and tour, that was one of the things we heard.
+He really sounded like David Wayne, and now he’s having more of his own style.
+Was it some kind of pressure for him on the road to join Metal Church?

 I think we did 30,000 or something.

 In the States?
 Maybe 10,000.
-Metal’s not that big there right now, not traditional metal.
-Unless your crap metal, like Slipknot.
+Metal’s not that big there right now, not traditional metal unless you scrap metal, like Slipknot.

 A good example is Ronnie James Dio.
 Holy Diver – 3 million, The Last In Line – 1 million, and the last album sold 35,000.
 Still, he’s selling well in Europe.

 Yeah, in America, it’s a whole different scene.
 It’s all fucked up over there (laughs).

 There’s a lot of old-school metal bands there like Jag Panzer and Nevermore.

 Yeah, Nevermore, they’re still around, but I never see them when we’re home – I always see them when we’re over here.
 We live in the same city, and we never see each other.